-Officer saab, as he was fondly called around here in his native place, raised the heavy farsa high over his head, and slashed down hard at the neck of the young buffalo.
-The priest marked the holy moment with a quick tinkle of his bell, as a goat in the distance, smeared with vermillion, pulled hard at its leash in fright, bleating frantically.
+Officer saab, as he was fondly called around here in his native place, raised the heavy farsa high over his head and brought it down hard at the neck of the young buffalo.
+The priest marked the holy moment with a quick tinkle of his bell, as a goat tethered at the gate pulled hard at its leash, bleating frantically.

 By mid-morning, he had wrapped things up, and was already on his way back home in his chauffeured gypsy, leaning comfortably back in his cushioned seat.
 He was calm, feeling relieved to have paid his dues to the Goddess.
 Something he did not like to miss.

 Up since before dawn, he was soon overcome by sleep, and kept slipping in and out of it, until hours later a constant cacophony of horns forced him to tear open his eyes.
 They were out of the mountains.
 In Rishikesh, he read on a signboard, squinting through the traffic jam building around them.

 “How long has it been?” he asked the driver, taking a sip of water.

 He frowned, and craned out the window, but could see nothing beyond the roadways bus in front of them.
 “I’ll go check,” he said, opening the door.
 “You turn on the siren.”